p4x/gandhi/README.md

 You should now be ready to run the CasperJS tests.

-Run the casper tests with:
+Execute the CasperJS tests using the following rake task:
 ```bash
 rake casper
 ```